Welcome to the NSU's Net Price Calculator!

-- The calculator should take you between 10 and 15 minutes to complete.
+The calculator takes you between 10 to 15 minutes to complete

-- Currently, the calculator is for full-time freshmen only (students entering NSU with 0 to 24 college credits).
+This calculator is for full-time freshmen only (Students entering with 0 to 24 credits)

 While it is fine to estimate your answers, we recommend that you use actual data where available.
 Keep in mind that the more accurate your answers are, the more accurate your results will be.
 Therefore, it will be helpful to have the following items available:

 Student and/or Parent